Ubisoft cuts full-year guidance as COVID-19 delays two games

+The production challenges were related to work from home, Ubisoft said in a statement.

-The maker of gaming franchises Assassin's Creed and Watch Dogs forecast net bookings of 2.20 billion to 2.35 billion euros$2.78 billion) and an operating income in the 420 million to 520 million euros range for its 2020-2021 fiscal year.
+The maker of gaming franchise Assassin's Creed expects net bookings of 2.20 billion to 2.35 billion euros ($2.78 billion) and an operating income in the 420 million to 520 million euros range for its 2020-2021 fiscal year.

-It previously expected net bookings of 2.35 billion to 2.65 billion euros and an operating income in the 400 million to 600 million euros range.
+It previously expected net bookings of 2.35 billion to 2.65 billion euros and an operating income in the 400 million to 600 million euro range.

+Ubisoft told analysts on a conference call it expected the three games to be launched this fiscal year to still be going strong in 2021-2022.

+In October last year, the French game maker had to cut its annual profit targets and delay blockbuster game releases.

 ($1 = 0.8461 euros)